 About the programme

-The Sustainable Food Systems (SFS) Programme aims to promote sustainability all along the food value chain, from farm to fork.
+The Sustainable Food Systems (SFS) Programme promotes sustainability all along the food value chain, from farm to fork.
 The Programme brings together existing initiatives and partnerships working in related areas, highlighting good practices and success stories, and builds synergies as well as cooperation among stakeholders to leverage resources towards mutual objectives.

 In the spotlight